 So What Is the VIX Indicator?

-Developed by the Chicago Board Options Exchange in 1993, the CBOE Volatility Index (Chicago Options: ^VIX) is one of the Street's most widely accepted methods to gauge stock market volatility.
+Developed by the Chicago Board Options Exchange in 1993, the CBOE Volatility Index (Chicago Options: ^VIX) often referred to as the "investor fear gauge," because of its representation of investors predictions on the market's volatility.

 Using short-term near-the-money call and put options, the index measures the implied volatility of S&P 500 index options over the next 30 day period.

-But because it is basically a derivative of a derivative, it acts more like a market thermometer than anything else.
+But because it's basically a derivative of a derivative, it acts more like a market thermometer than anything else.

 And like a thermometer, there are specific numbers that tell the market's story.